CarolMmai/Late-Product-Deliveries-Analysis/README.md

 ### Dataset Information
 ---

-This dataset comprises sytnthetic data simulating actual historical fact table from SQL containing data from SAP.
-It includes crucial details for a late product delivery report, such as dates and times related to various measurements in product delivery.
+This dataset is composed of synthetic data designed to simulate an actual historical fact table extracted from SQL, capturing information sourced from SAP.
+It encompasses essential details for a comprehensive late product delivery report, including dates and times associated with various measurements in the product delivery process.

-The dimension tables, modeled in a star schema format along with the fact table, consist of a Power BI hard-coded date table, customer details with unique identifiers, and information about product source locations and product classifications.
+The dimension tables, structured in a star schema format alongside the fact table, include a Power BI hard-coded date table, customer details with unique identifiers, and information pertaining to product source locations and product classifications.

 ### Project Approach